Leverett Wing - Executive Director

 Diego Huezo - Program Coordinator

-Lily Tang - Outreach Coordinator
+Lily Tang - Director of Outreach

 Janice Quach - Special Projects Coordinator

-A sophomore at Bentley University Janice Quach is in her fifth year working with the Seminar.
+A Junior at Bentley University Janice Quach is in her fifth year working with the Seminar.
 After joining the Seminar as a student, and then an intern, Janice's responsibilities have included researching a number of our new initiatives, creating graphics for the Seminar and advising on various projects.
 A graduate of Braintree High School, Janice has been a committed member of the AVOYCE and See-Town, programs run by the Asian Community Development Corporation.
 She enjoys traveling and spending quality time with friends.